vaszig/django_template/README.md

 The root directory of the project must contain a `.env` file which declares the following environmental variables:

+- DJANGO_SETTINGS_MODULE (dev is the default one, we can change it here)
 - DEBUG
 - SECRET_KEY
 - ALLOWED_HOSTS